fbpx

 Water is very therapeutic and after your shower or bath, you end up feeling less tired and more prepared to rest with you being clean and fresh.

-2. Rest: Jetlag and driving for long distances is bound to leave you exhausted.
+2. Rest: Jetlag and driving for long distances are bound to leave you exhausted.
 Be sure to take a few days off to rest and rejuvenate.
-If you can’t take a few days – maybe due to work and other obligations- make sure you rest immediately you arrive and be sure to take it easy in the days to come.
+If you can’t take a few days – maybe due to work and other obligations- make sure you rest immediately after you arrive and be sure to take it easy in the days to come.
 Stressing your system will only cause it to crash and burn.

 Share9Tweet6SendShare2Pin2